 Unlike a synchronous online consultation, an asynchronous consultation does not take place in real time.
 Instead, writers send in their text or project (essay, seminar paper, personal statement, thesis, etc.) through email and receive electronic feedback a few days later from a University Writing Center (UWC) Consultant.
 The consultant’s feedback will be based on the writer’s concerns and priorities for a given project.

 UWC Consultants do not edit or proofread written work.
 Rather, they provide writers with a letter commenting on the overall project.
 Consultants typically describe what works well, the main areas for improvement, and suggestions for revision.
 Consultants also may include in-text comments to provide writers with examples that explain and clarify the major areas for revision.

 Who can utilize online consultations?

-Baylor undergraduate and graduate students and faculty and staff from any discipline or major.
+Baylor undergraduate and graduate students, as well as faculty and staff, from any discipline or major.

 What types of projects will you read and provide feedback on?

 UWC consultants will provide feedback on any genre of writing—whether it is for a class, a job, graduate school, or a scholarly journal.
 The UWC will provide online feedback on shorter projects (<12 pages) or on portions of longer projects.
 If you are a graduate student and would like feedback on more than 12 pages, you can reach out to the Graduate Writing Center at GWC@baylor.edu.